ABOUT US

 Maree Carson

-Co-owner, Customer Service, Tour Logistic & Administration
+Co-owner, Customer Service, Tour Logistics & Administration

 Growing up on a farm in Whiteman’s Valley, where her parents ran a kennels and cattery, Maree’s childhood was full of outdoor adventures.
 Her father also operated a fishing charter business in the Marlborough Sounds, where she developed a love for the ocean, spending many weekends catching blue cod and swimming with dolphins.